maxwell-k/LumoSQL/benchmarking/README.md

    `make` command
 3. Set the `DATA` environment variable to where you want to store the benchmarking data e.g. `export DATA=/var/srv/data`
-4. Start the benchmarking, the shell script below will produce three runs:
+4. Start the benchmarking, the shell script below will produce five runs:

    ```sh
    test -d "$DATA" || echo '$DATA is not set properly'